 Wondering how your wife or husband going bankrupt, will affect you?
-Bankruptcy can have a significant impact on your spouse in many ways as explained in this article.
+Bankruptcy can have a significant impact on your spouse in many ways.
+This article answers the question: Can I claim bankruptcy without my spouse?

 Please note, bankruptcy is an individual process, so you can claim bankruptcy without your spouse.
 In the case which both you and your spouse are going bankrupt, you can choose to go bankrupt at the same time, but it is still an individual process which needs to be done separately (even if your finances are together).